What Does a Knee Ligament Injury Feel Like? continued...

 - Take anti-inflammatory painkillers.
 Non-steroidal anti-inflammatory drugs (NSAIDs), like Advil, Aleve, or Motrin, will help with pain and swelling.
 However, these drugs can have side effects and they should be used only occasionally, unless your doctor specifically says otherwise.

-Unfortunately, the cruciate ligaments -- the ACL and PCL -- cannot be repaired.
+Unfortunately, the cruciate ligaments -- ACL and PCL -- cannot be repaired.
 Once they are completely torn or stretched beyond their limits, that's it.
 The only option is a reconstruction.
 In this procedure, tendons are taken from other parts of your leg or a cadaver to replace the torn ligament.